psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 ---

-Legends - summary of a dozen or so tales; possibly useful for stroy selection https://emeraldisle.ie/fenian-cycle
+Legends - summary of a dozen or so tales; possibly useful for story selection https://emeraldisle.ie/fenian-cycle